Eagles vs. 49ers prediction, odds, time: 2026 Wild Card NFL picks by proven model

 How to make Eagles vs. 49ers picks

 SportsLine's model has simulated 49ers vs. Eagles 10,000 times and is going Over on the total, projecting 48 combined points.
-It also says one side of the spread hits in over 50% of simulations.
+It also says one side of the spread has all of the value.
 You can only get the pick at SportsLine.

-So who wins Eagles vs. 49ers, and which side of the spread hits over 50% of the time?
+So who wins Eagles vs. 49ers, and which side of the spread has all of the value?
 Visit SportsLine now to see which side of the 49ers vs. Eagles spread to jump on, all from the advanced model that is up well over $7,000 on its NFL picks since its inception, and find out.